Moramor/FillADP/README.md

 First, open filler.py with a text editor and fill the configuration variables according to your needs.

-Then run 'py filler.py' with the remaining options
+Then run

+    py filler.py            # enterination OFF
+or

+    py filler.py -Z         # enterination ON

 This tool is basically a clickbot on a webbrowser.
 Avoid having your mouse over the browser when the bot is running as unvolontarily hovering over a menu could prevent other actions.
 Timeout errors can happen if your connexion